 Firms often confused a matter or client risk assessment with a firm-wide risk assessment.
-Of the 40 firms which sent us the wrong document, 22 were matter risk assessments.
-These are different documents which do different jobs, but both are a requirement of the money laundering regulations:
+These are different documents which do different jobs, but both are a requirement of the money laundering regulations.

-- A firm-wide risk assessment should evaluate the money laundering risk that your whole business is exposed to and set out how you have arrived at that conclusion.
+A firm-wide risk assessment should evaluate the money laundering risk that your whole business is exposed to and set out how you have arrived at that conclusion.
 It should then set out the steps which will be taken to help mitigate any risks.

 A matter or client risk assessment is linked to a specific client file, and should assess the money laundering risk associated with that particular client or matter.
 It should also then inform the level of customer due diligence and ongoing monitoring required.

 You should be aware of the type of person likely to be a PEP.
 As well as political figures, the definition includes state-run enterprises and international organisations.
 For example, the following are PEPs:

 - the business partner of a member of the board of Network Rail, Channel 4 or the BBC